 The Infants and Toddlers program is a joint initiative between the BCPS and the Baltimore County Department of Health, and currently serves children from birth through age three.
-The Infants and Toddlers program serves approximately 1,037 children, 37% of whom meet the requirements for billing.
+The Infants and Toddlers program serves approximately 1,031 children, 49% of whom meet the requirements for billing.
+While the number of students in the program has remained consistent, the percentage of children who meet the requirements for billing increased by 12% over FY 2009.
 BCPS handles all of the billing for the services provided.
 Over the past three years, the Infants and Toddlers program revenue for case management services has increased due to efforts to audit the documentation maintained by program staff.
 During the past year, the Office of Third Party Billing has increased its productivity by making electronic encounter data forms available to all Infants and Toddlers sites and providers.